Companies that use Imperva

 All web application firewall Imperva

-Imperva We detected 10,969 customers using Imperva, 1,132 companies that churned, and 198 customers with upcoming renewal in the next 3 months.
-The most common industry is Financial Services (9%) and the most common company size is 51-200 employees (20%).
-We find new customers by monitoring new entries and modifications to company DNS records.
+Imperva We detected 3,669 companies using Imperva and 240 customers with upcoming renewal in the next 3 months.
+The most common industry is Financial Services (8%) and the most common company size is 51-200 employees (21%).
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.
+Note: We track companies that subscribed to Imperva (and might not have gone live yet)

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login